-3 Policy Statement
+3 Policy

-The School is committed to protecting your privacy in accordance with the Australian Privacy Principles (APP) contained in the Privacy Act and, as such, this Policy outlines how the School uses and manages personal information provided to or collected by the School.
+The School is committed to protecting privacy in accordance with the Australian Privacy Principles (APP) contained in the Privacy Act and, as such, this Policy outlines how the School uses and manages personal information provided to, or collected by, the School.

-This policy is based on the following principles:
+This Policy is based on the following principles:

-- (a) the School supports responsible and transparent handling of personal information - (b) the School respects an individual's right to know how their personal information will be collected, used, disclosed, stored and disposed of - (c) adequate privacy protection is a necessary condition for the School to participate in e-communications and e-transactions.
+- (a) the School supports responsible and transparent handling of personal information - (b) the School respects an individual's right to know how their personal information will be collected, used, disclosed, stored and disposed of - (c) adequate privacy protection is a necessary condition of the School's use of online communication and transactions.